 What’s this headline?
 Why create all this just to break it?
 Well, here’s the harsh truth, you can encourage breakage now, or handle a heaping pile of frustration when it breaks after you’ve launched it.
 It’s better to get any issues out in the open during the conceptual part of the project as much as possible.

-To test and break the process, give your diagram, stages and transitions to a couple of your most seasoned Customer Success Managers (CSM).
+To test and break the customer lifecycle management process, give your diagram, customer lifecycle stages, and transitions to a couple of your most seasoned Customer Success Managers (CSM).
 You’ll also probably want to get feedback from some of your newest CSMs too.
 Hopefully they came from a similar role at another organization and can add in lessons learned from those experiences.
 But regardless of their history, fresh eyes on a process almost always see something glaringly amiss.
 Ask these people to review your “stuff” and break the model with examples.
 These typically start with, “What if ….”

 If and when they break the model, it’s okay!
 That’s the point.
 Review their examples and make the necessary adjustments with the rest of the stakeholders.
 Keep in mind that some of their breakage points, might be a lack of training or understanding.
 The beauty of this entire exercise is to get everyone on the same page.

 After you define the process, it’s time to leverage technology to map it and keep track of it.
 Among the answers you’re likely to hear during your customer lifecycle discovery sessions will be a lack of data points or definitions.
 The purpose of the meetings and discovery and resultant flowchart is to do away with any uncertainty.
 Building out your customer lifecycle in a marketing automation system (like Marketo) or CRM (like Salesforce) forces the organization to deepen its commitment to the process.
 It will also help you identify gaps or breakages.